GKRadar/php-sdk/README.md

    * Include the GKRadar.php file in your code.
    * [Register your application](http://www.giftkoeder-radar.com)

-Create our Application instance (replace this with your App ID and secret):
+Create our Application instance (replace this with your Application ID and secret):

 	require_once("GKRadar.php");